 - High blood pressure, body temperature, heart rate or breathing rate

-There is some debate within the research community about the validity of PAWS as a diagnosis, as many experts feel that the symptoms are simply symptoms of mental health disorders, such as depression.
-However, it is widely agreed that protracted abstinence from alcohol after heavy and prolonged use can cause lasting symptoms due to brain effects from the alcohol use.
+There is some debate within the research community about the validity of PAWS as a diagnosis, as many experts feel the symptoms are simply symptoms of mental health disorders, such as depression.
+However, it is widely agreed that protracted abstinence from alcohol after heavy and prolonged use can cause lasting symptoms due to brain effects from alcohol use.

 It has been theorized that PAWS may play a role in relapse among people in recovery from AUD, although this has yet to be properly assessed by research.